 Between 6000 and 2000 BCE, the first discoveries of natural gas seeps were made in the Middle East.
 The gas seeps, probably first ignited by lightning, created a fire coming from the earth, burning the natural gas as it seeped out from underground.

-In 211 BCE, the first know natural gas well was drilled in China to reported depths of 150 metres (500 feet).
+In 211 BCE, the first known natural gas well was drilled in China to reported depths of 150 meters (500 feet).
 The Chinese drilled their wells with bamboo poles and primitive percussion bits for the express purpose of searching for gas in limestones.